Edit-IDE/Histoire-et-Philosophie-de-la-Programmation/HistoirePhilosophieProgramation.md

-Un ludiciel doit être vivant, animé, utilisé, collaboratif
+Un ludiciel doit être vivant, animé, utilisé, collaboratif.

 WYSYWYG, Xerox Bravo

+NO MORE CLI NO MORE BLOCNOTE